ShadmanShihab/spring-boot-mongodb-crud/docs/step-by-step.md

-# Step by Step guide of building Spring Boot CRUD application with MongoDB
+# Step by Step guide of creating Spring Boot CRUD application with MongoDB

 ## Step 1:
 Create a new project